In this Article

 You check if C4-D4 (their current tab amount minus their limit), is greater than 0.
 This is your logical test.
 If this is true, IF returns “Yes” – you should cut them off.
 If this is false, IF returns “No” – you let them keep drinking.

-What IF can return
+What can IF Return?

 Above we returned a text string, “Yes” or “No”.
 But you can also return numbers, or even other formulas.